bigtreetech/docs/docs/Panda_Knomi_3D.md

 ### A1 Series Power

-It's now time to get your device powered up. **MAKE SURE THAT YOUR PRINTER IS POWERED OFF BEFORE PERFORMING THIS STAGE.**
+You are now ready to power on your device.
+**IMPORTANT: MAKE SURE THAT YOUR PRINTER IS POWERED OFF BEFORE PERFORMING THIS STAGE.**

 #### Power Connection via the Printer